igrishaev/pg/README.md

 The main `data->input-stream` function takes data and returns an input stream that is passed to `CopyManager`.
 The data must be a sequence of sequences each of the same size.
 The stream contains a binary payload that Postgres knows how to parse.
-Assuming you have a table with `bigint`, `text` and `bool` fileds, here is how an input string might look like:
+Assuming you have a table with `bigint`, `text` and `bool` fields, here is how building an input stream looks like:

 ~~~clojure
 (def data